-Chamber music assignment auditions will occur on the first Sunday of each session from 9 AM-12 PM.
+Chamber music assignment auditions occur on the first Sunday of each session from 9 AM-1 PM.
 You will sign up for a specific time at registration.
 Be prepared to play 2 – 5 minutes of a solo piece of your choice.
 Locations will be posted at registration.

 Chamber Music Assignments and Rehearsals